AlexDerbenew/windows-desktop-switcher/README.md

+# Fork info
+This is my fork to make Windows virtual desktops work like the most Linux distros does.
+E.g. Elementary OS.

 # windows-desktop-switcher
 An AutoHotkey script for Windows that lets a user change virtual desktops by pressing CapsLock + &lt;num> or other custom key combination.
 It also provides other features, such as creation/deletion of desktops by hotkey, etc. (see Hotkeys section below).